The sections of the "Design" module

 Changes the order of the properties.

-If the value "length specification" is selected for the CSS property "background-position", a dialog is opened automatically.
+If the value "Length" is selected for the CSS property "background-position," a dialog box opens automatically.

-Enter the displacement and select the desired unit in the drop-down list to the right of the edit field (px, em, or %).
+Enter the desired spacing here and select the unit from the drop-down list to the right (px, em, or %).

-If the value "length/number/percentage" is selected for the CSS property "line-height", a dialog opens automatically.
+If the value "Length/Number/Percent" is selected for the CSS property "line-height," a dialog box opens automatically.

 Value

-Enter the desired value here and select the unit in the drop-down list to the right (px, em or %).
+Enter the desired value here and select the unit from the drop-down list to the right of it (px, em, or %).

-If the value "Select fonts" is selected for the CSS property "font-family", a dialog is automatically opened in which the fonts can be specified.
+If the value "Select Fonts" is selected for the CSS "font-family" property, a dialog box opens automatically where you can select the fonts.

-The fonts in this list will be used in the CSS.
+The fonts in this list are used in CSS.

 Move to the right / left